Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The missing link that wasn't".</h2 head><h3 quote align='center'>"A British Museum paleontologist announced on this day in 1912 that an amateur geologist had discovered the fossil remains of an extinct human species in England.
-The remains, known as the Piltdown man, were presented as the missing evolutionary link between apes and early human beings, but by the 1950s they had been exposed as a fraud.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Bah, humbug!".</h2 head><h3 quote align='center'>" A Christmas Carol by Charles Dickens was published for the first time on this day in 1843.
+It became an instant classic, its story of Ebenezer Scrooge's redemption and the Cratchit family's joy often repeated on stage and screen today.
+Why did Dickens write A Christmas Carol?".</h3 quote></h3 OTD